Arthi-chaud/Meelo/docs/src/setting-up.md

 │   ...
 ```

-Meelo provides two way of collecting metadata: using embedded tags, or using the path of the file.
+Meelo provides two ways of collecting metadata: using embedded tags, or using the path of the file.
 If a metadata source does not provide a specific field, you can use the other as a fallback.
 (You will configure this behaviour in the next sections).
 But before going any further, you should decide which metadata collection method to use.

 ## Create a configuration folder